gr2m/create-or-update-pull-request-action/README.md

 1. Sets `user.name` and `user.email` with `git config --global` based on the `author` input, unless it has been already set before.
 2. Looks for local changes with `git status`.
-3. Adds a new commit using the `commit-message` input if there are uncommited changes.
+3. Adds a new commit using the `commit-message` input if there are uncommitted changes.
 4. Pushes the local changes to remote using the branch configured in the `branch` input.
 5. Creates a pull request using the `title` and `body` inputs.
-If a pull request exists for the branch, it's checkoud out locally, rebased with `-XTheirs` and pushed with `--force` to update the pull request with the new changes.
+If a pull request exists for the branch, it's checked out locally, rebased with `-XTheirs` and pushed with `--force` to update the pull request with the new changes.

 The action is written in JavaScript.
 [Learn how to create your own](https://help.github.com/en/articles/creating-a-javascript-action).